Avatar (2009 film): Development

-In mid-2006, Fox decisively declined to produce the film, so Cameron began shopping it around to other studios.
-He approached Walt Disney Studios, showing his proof of concept to Disney CEO Bob Iger, then-studio chairman Dick Cook, and Alan Bergman.
-However, when Walt Disney Pictures attempted to take over, Fox exercised its right of first refusal.
-In October 2006, Fox finally committed to making Avatar after Ingenious Media agreed to back the film, reducing Fox's financial exposure to less than half of the film's official $237 million budget.
-After Fox accepted Avatar, one skeptical Fox executive told Cameron and Landau, "I don't know if we're crazier for letting you do this, or if you're crazier for thinking you can do this ..."
+Cameron then approached Walt Disney Studios, showing his Avatar clip to Disney CEO Bob Iger, then-studio chairman Dick Cook, and Alan Bergman.
+However, when Disney attempted to take over the project, Fox exercised its right of first refusal and committed to making Avatar in October 2006.
+Ingenious Media agreed to back the film, reducing Fox's financial exposure to less than half of the film's official $237 million budget.
+Fox planned to spend $150 million on marketing and make use of about $30 million in tax credits to further lessen the financial impact on the studio and its financiers.
+(Note: Attributed to multiple references:) After Fox accepted Avatar, one skeptical executive told Cameron, "I don't know if we're crazier for letting you do this, or if you're crazier for thinking you can do this ..."